top of page

 2014-Present

-However, in March of 2020, the breakout of Covid-19 lead governments to impose a two-week mandate to prohibit all gatherings of more than 10 people.
-While the church continued to meet during these two weeks in small church services, the school had to completely close its doors.
+However, in March 2020, the breakout of COVID-19 led governments to impose a two-week mandate to prohibit all gatherings of more than ten people.
+While the church continued to meet during these two weeks in small church services, the school had to close its doors.
 With the fear of infection and disease, the school chose to remain closed for the remainder of the 2020 school year.
-The congregation kept meeting through the next few months, and then opened up and held services as normal beginning May 2020.
-With the school closed, this caused financial hardship on Zion.
+The congregation met through the next few months and then opened up and held services as usual beginning May 2020.
+The school closing caused Zion financial hardship.
 In the summer of 2020, Rev. Roberto E. Rojas, Jr. completed his Masters of Sacred Theology (STM) from the Concordia Theological Seminary in Fort Wayne, IN, and was awarded an STM on August 5, 2020.
 While the church continued to meet through the summer, Zion's leadership chose to reopen the school again in August 2020.
-However, many families chose to keep their children at home, and enrollment numbers were down.
-Zion continued to pay staff, even while there was little to no income.
-The congregation chose to meet together to come up with solutions to the inevitable financial crisis.
-The church came up with four viable options.
-All options were presented and discussed by the congregation from September to November 2020.
-After all viewpoints were made and spoken to, the congregation met together on Sunday, November 8, 2020.
-They took a silent vote on paper ballots, and 90% of the congregation chose to support option A, to divide Zion's property, sell the facility, and build a sanctuary on the remaining acreage.
-In that same meeting, the congregation created a committee to sell the facility.
-Later the congregation also created a building committee to oversee the construction of the new sanctuary.
+However, many families decided to keep their children at home, and enrollment numbers were down.
+Zion continued to pay staff despite little to no income.

 Zion-31.jpg